Histamine Intolerance: A Helpful Healing Overview

 Chest pain and irregular heart rate.

-Ovulation pain, menstrual cramps and estrogen imbalances.
+Ovulation pain, menstrual cramps, PMS and estrogen imbalances.

 Enlarged lymph nodes.